Aquatic Physical Therapy in Midtown East Manhattan

 - Do I have to wear a bathing suit and what other equipment will I need?

 Though a bathing suit is probably the most simple attire to wear, you may wear shorts, t-shirt, or other lightweight clothing you don’t mind getting wet.
 Some clients prefer to wear a wet suit.
-You should also have some type of water shoes to wear on the pool deck (I.e. flip-flops, sandals, or slip-on water shoes).
+We require you wear water shoes which we sell or you can easily order on line for wearing when walking on the pool deck.
+Flip flops are not allowed.

 - What if I have difficulty getting into and out of a pool?

 We have a special seated lift that safely lowers you into the pool and can accommodate a person under 300 pounds.
 There are also 4 ladders for those who are able to negotiate them.